amrohendawi/roberta-t5-faiss-semantic-search/README.md

 ### Working on the implementation

 Before you push to heroku make sure to update the dependencies in the requirements.txt file in case of new additions.

 Heroku will automatically deploy the latest version of the app after every commit to the master branch.

 ```bash
 pip freeze > requirements.txt
 ```

+### Training a model

+To train and test a new model on your own dataset please refer to the jupyter notebook provided in the repository [here](semantic-search-with-roberta-de-faiss.ipynb).

+Make sure to check out app.py for a working example on calling SemanticSearch and using it.

 ## Built With